hamboneZA/TwitterSearchReplyBot/README.md

 Add all the possible responses to twitter_app.py

-    nano twitter_app.py<br>
+    nano twitter_app.py
     rand_message = ['Did you mean "unpredictable?"', 'Did you mean "inconsistent"?', 'Did you mean "temperamental"?', 'Did you mean "unreliable"?',]

 Responses should be surrounded by single-quotes and separated by a comma.
-If a literal single-quote is expected to print in the reply it should be escaped like \'.
-The final response must be followed by a comma.
-All replies must be surrounded by [ ].
+If a literal single-quote is expected to print in the reply it should be escaped like \'. <b>The final response must be followed by a comma.
+All replies must be surrounded by [ ].</b>

 ....
 Done!